How To Get Rid Of Palmetto Bugs: Identification & Treatment

 +

-Palmetto bugs don't build traditional nests but congregate in warm, humid areas near food and water sources.
+Palmetto bugs don't build true nests, but they gather in warm, humid areas near food and water.
 Check behind appliances, under sinks, in basements, and around water heaters.
-Look for clusters of droppings, shed skins, and egg cases to identify their preferred harborage areas.
+Look for clusters of droppings, shed skins, and egg cases to find where they're hiding.

 Do palmetto bugs have wings and can they fly?